dreger/kqdreger.com/_src/_posts/2013-10-29-on-the-shoulders-of-giants.md

 God willing, my work may get to that point one day.
 But for now, there's still plenty of joy to be had in the journey, and maybe that's the most important part of it all anyway.

+_This article was [originally published](http://stemmings.com/on-the-shoulders-of-giants/) March 15, 2013, on Stemmings.com_